dsprenkels/sss-node/README.md

 precious super secret recipe.
 The 5 board members of this brewery do not trust all the others well enough that they won't secretly break into the vault and sell the recipe to a competitor.
-So they split the code into 5 shares, and allow 3 shares to restore the original code.
-Now they are sure that the majority of the staff will know when the vault is opened, but they also don't need _all_ the board members to be present if they want to open the vault.
+So they split the code into 5 shares, and allow 4 shares to restore the original code.
+Now they are sure that the majority of the staff will know when the vault is opened, but they can still open the vault when one of the staff members is abroad or sick at home.

 ## Installation